Jacksonville Mandates Face Masks Ahead Of GOP Convention

-Jacksonville, Florida, officials say people in public or indoors will have to wear face masks when social distancing isn't possible.
+Jacksonville, Florida, officials say people in public, indoor spaces will have to wear face masks when social distancing isn't possible.

 The convention was relocated from Charlotte, North Carolina, after Democratic Gov. Roy Cooper said it would be impossible to hold the event at full capacity without masks or social distancing because of the pandemic.